-The Applicant is required to demonstrate control of the identity attributes included in the request, such as their email address or domain name to which the Certificate relates.
+For SSL certificate, the applicant is required to demonstrate control of the identity attributes included in the request, such as organisation name, domain name, email address and business address to which the Certificate relates.

-The Applicant is required to submit a legible copy of a valid government issued national identity document.
+For client certificate, the applicant certificate is required to submit a legible copy of a valid government issued identity document such as national identity or passport.
 Trustgate CA are required to verify to a reasonable level of assurance that the copy of the ID matches the requested name and that other Subject information are authenticated.

-Trustgate CA or RAs are also required to authenticate the Applicant's identity through one of the following methods:
+Trustgate CA or RAs are also required to authenticate the Applicant's identity through one or more of the following methods:

-- Performing a telephone challenge/response to the Applicant using a telephone number from a reliable source: - Performing a fax challenge/response to the Applicant using a fax number from a reliable source; or - Performing an email challenge/response to the Applicant using an email address from a reliable source; or
+- Performing a telephone challenge/response to the Applicant using a telephone number from a reliable source; - Performing a fax challenge/response to the Applicant using a fax number from a reliable source; or

-Performing a postal challenge to the Applicant using an address obtained from a reliable source.
+- Performing an email challenge/response to the Applicant using an email address from a reliable source; or - Performing a postal challenge to the Applicant using an address obtained from a reliable source.